 The Cake Pattern Is Probably Not What You Need

-The cake pattern is Scala's answer to dependency injection.
-It uses traits and self-types to wire dependencies at compile time, no framework required.
-It's clever.
-It's type-safe.
-And most teams shouldn't use it.
+The cake pattern uses traits and self-types to wire dependencies at compile time, no framework required.
+It's clever, type-safe, and weirdly good at making ordinary wiring feel like spelunking.

 trait UserRepositoryComponent {